Appdynamics/ca-siteminder-monitoring-extension/README.md

 Make sure to use the right path for Windows.

 #### Yml Validation
-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
-On reaching the website, paste the contents and press the “Go” button on the bottom left.
+Please copy all the contents of the config.yml file and go [here](https://jsonformatter.org/yaml-validator) .
+On reaching the website, paste the contents and press the “Validate YAML” button.

 ## Metrics Provided
 This extension extracts metrics for the policyServer and webagents components.